 Using a good ad blocker is becoming increasingly important with the growing dangers of malicious advertisements (also known as malvertising).

-Blocking ads on your router through a virtual private network (VPN) is a powerful solution because this will protect your entire network and all devices from these threats.
+Blocking ads on your router through a VPN (virtual private network) is a powerful solution because this will protect your entire network and all connected devices, without installing separate software on each device.

 Why use an ad blocker?
 Ads can now affect many devices, even if you don’t click anything.
 Here’s how: